 Every detail is methodically scrutinised…

-John F Hunt Demolition has extensive experience in the use of explosives for the controlled demolition of Industrial, Commercial and Residential structures from reinforced concrete to heavy structural steelwork.
-The following provides a brief insight into the preparation of a structure for demolition by explosives.
+Our demolition company has extensive experience in the use of explosives for the controlled demolition of Industrial, Commercial and Residential structures from reinforced concrete to heavy structural steelwork.
+The following provides a brief insight into the demolition services and preparation of a structure for controlled demolition by explosives.

-- Those likely to be affected by the event and implementation of the required exclusion zone is also determined.
+- Those likely to be affected by the controlled demolition event and implementation of the required exclusion zone is also determined.
 Procedures necessary to ensure third party safety during the demolition are identified.

 - Confirmation that the proposal can be carried out in accordance with current legislation, guidance and British Standards is required before moving to the next stage.